nyonson/raiju/README.md

 The idea here is to encourage channel re-balancing through fees.
 If a channel has a too much local liquidity, fees are lowered in order to encourage relatively more outbound transactions.
 Visa versa for a channel with too little local liquidity.

-The strategy for fee amounts is hardcoded (although I might try to add some more in the future) to `standard-fee / 10`, `standard-fee`, or `standard-fee x 10`.
+The strategy for fee amounts is hardcoded (although I might try to add some more in the future) to `high-fee-ppm` for channels with high liquidity, `high-fee-ppm / 10` for standard liquidity, and `high-fee-ppm / 100` for low liquidity.

 ```
-$ raiju fees -standard-fee=200
+$ raiju fees -high-fee-ppm 2000
 ```

 ### systemd automation